Fix Extend Volume greyed out in Windows 10

 Reasons why Extend Volume grayed out in Windows 10

-- You may use FAT32 file system.
-From Microsoft explanation, only NTFS and RAW format partition can be extended, FAT32 partition is not supported.
+- From Microsoft explanation, only NTFS and RAW format partition can be extended, FAT32 partition is not supported.

 - There is no adjacent Unallocated space.
-Only when the Unallocated space is adjacent and on the right side of C drive, you can expand C drive with the Unallocated space.
+Only when the Unallocated space is adjacent and on the right side of C drive, you can expand C drive with Extend Volume.

-It seems a little complicated, but if you can move partition on Windows 10, you can solve this problem easily.
+It seems complicated, but if you can move partition on Windows 10, you can solve this problem easily.

 After that, the Unallocated space will be moved to behind C drive.